 No two cancers are the same.
 Go beyond the common nutrition guidelines for everyone and make personalized decisions about food and supplements with confidence.

-3. Are Vitamin D3 Supplements Safe for Healthy Individuals with TERT Mutation Associated Genetic Risk?
+3. What about Vitamin D3 Supplements for Healthy Individuals with CREBBP Mutation associated Genetic Risk?

-TERT mutation causes biochemical pathways/processes like MYC Signaling, TGFB Signaling, Nucleotide metabolism, Stem Cell Signaling and Hypoxia to get impacted.
+CREBBP mutation causes biochemical pathways/processes like G-protein-coupled Receptor Signaling and Histone/Protein Acetylation to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Vitamin D3 should be avoided when the genetic panel identifies mutation of TERT for Hematological Cancer.
-Vitamin D3 impacts pathways/processes like MYC Signaling and TGFB Signaling and creates adverse effects with TERT and related conditions.
+Vitamin D3 should not be taken when the genetic panel identifies mutation of CREBBP for Follicular Lymphoma.
+Vitamin D3 impacts pathways/processes like G-protein-coupled Receptor Signaling and creates adverse conditions with CREBBP.

-4. Are Vitamin D3 Supplements Safe for Healthy Individuals with CDK4 Mutation Associated Genetic Risk?
+4. What about Vitamin D3 Supplements for Healthy Individuals with MYC Mutation associated Genetic Risk?

-CDK4 is one of the genes available in panels for cancer risk testing.
-CDK4 mutation causes biochemical pathways/processes like Stem Cell Signaling, MAPK Signaling, Cell Cycle, Cell Cycle Checkpoints and DNA Repair to get impacted.
+MYC is one of the genes available in panels for cancer risk testing.
+MYC mutation causes biochemical pathways/processes like Vitamin D Signaling, Antigen Presentation, PI3K-AKT-MTOR Signaling and Amino Acid Metabolism to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Vitamin D3 supplements when the genetic panel identifies mutation in CDK4 for Skin Cancer.
-Vitamin D3 impacts pathways/processes like Stem Cell Signaling and MAPK Signaling and creates a supportive effect in those with CDK4 mutation and related conditions.
+Vitamin D3 supplements may be considered when the genetic panel identifies mutations in MYC for Burkitt Lymphoma.
+Vitamin D3 impacts pathways/processes like Vitamin D Signaling and creates a canceling effect in those individuals with MYC mutation.

 * Other Factors are also included like BMI, Treatments, Lifestyle Habits

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition, which includes food and nutritional supplements like Vitamin D3, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Vitamin D3 are chosen by you and can influence outcomes.